babashka/bbin/README.md

 scoop install bbin
 ```

-The Scoop package will automatically update your `Path` with `%HOMEDRIVE%%HOMEPATH%\.babashka\bbin\bin`, but you will have to restart your terminal for this to take effect.
+The Scoop package will automatically update your `Path` with `%HOMEDRIVE%%HOMEPATH%\.local\bin`, but you will have to restart your terminal for this to take effect.

 ### Manual (Linux, macOS, and Windows)